Hakdov/jekyll-now/_posts/2017-12-10-Random-Cities.md

 <tr>         <td>13,14,15</td>         <td>walled city with castle, army = 8% of population</td>       </tr>
 <tr>         <td>16,17</td>         <td>multiple walls around city with strong castle, army = 10% of population</td>       </tr>
 <tr>         <td>18</td>         <td>multiple walls around city with impregnable castle, army = 15% or more of         population</td>       </tr>
 </tbody>   </table><p><b>Dexterity:</b> This is a measure of the amount of personal freedom that the   citizens of this city has.
 It can also be used to determine how likely it is that the   players will be harassed by town guards, city officials, tax collectors, etc. while   they are in the city.
 Each day roll 3d6 and compare it to the city's   dexterity score.
 If the roll is greater, the players will be harassed in some way that   day.
-Examples:</p><table><tbody>
+Examples:</p><table class="simple-table"><tbody>
 <tr>         <td>3</td>         <td>everyone is watched and questioned everywhere they go; very heavy taxes; no         weapons, armor or beasts allowed</td>       </tr>
 <tr>         <td>4,5</td>         <td>foreigners are watched and questioned everywhere they go; heavy taxes; no         military weapons, armor, or medium or larger beasts allowed</td>       </tr>
 <tr>         <td>6,7,8</td>         <td>foreigners are frequently questioned; heavy taxes; no large military weapons,         heavy armor, or medium or larger beasts allowed</td>       </tr>